bogdanhatisi/personal-ai-assistant/tech-challenge-main/README.md

 Currently, the assistant can:
 - Answer questions about the current date and time.
-- Provide weather information (though it seems broken).
+- Provide real-time weather information and forecasts from WeatherAPI.
 - Provide information about holidays in Barcelona.
 - Provide general AI assistance.